grislyeye/grislyeye.com/content/blog/on-remembrance-of-the-daleks/on-remembrance-of-the-daleks.md

 ## Special Weapons

 Teenage Ric lost his shit when they rolled out the special weapons Dalek, in all its post-industrial glory.
 Probably old hat these days but, at the time, the form and function of Daleks hadn’t changed much.
-Now, every season reinvents the Daleks, but back then it was noteworthy.
+Now, every season reinvents the Daleks but, back then, it was noteworthy.

-You see, it hints at more: if there’s a special weapons Dalek, what other special types of Dalek might there be?
+You see, it hints at more: if there’s a special weapons Dalek what other special types of Dalek might there be?
 Have we merely glimpsed the start of a new (brow sweats) list of special Daleks, of which the special weapons _might not even be the coolest?_

 <aside>